reisnermax/indigo/about.md

 In my free time you find me out in the deep blue ocean, whether that’d be surfing, spearfishing or just exploring some new beaches.

-Feel free to reach out if you are interested in collaborating, need help with a project or just want to go for a surf..</p>
+Feel free to reach out if you are interested in collaborating, need help with a project or just want to go for a surf.

 <h2>Skills</h2>